nikeshskillup/gen-ai/Instructions.md

 </details>

-**Step 2: Generating Docker File:**
+**Step 3: Generating Docker File:**

 Next, we instruct ChatGPT to generate a Docker file for our project.
 It provides commands for building the Docker image and running the container.
-The prompt could be something like "how to write a doker file"
+The prompt could be something like "How to write a Dockerfile."

 <details>
-    <summery>Click to see result</summery>
+    <summary>Click to see result</summary>
 Certainly!
 Below are the updated instructions for creating a Dockerfile for a Node.js and Express to-do app:

 1. **Create a New File:**